-The first boat to the new design was finished at the end of 1984 as the Rubin VIII the latest in a long line of boats to wear the Rubin badge for German yachtsman Hans-Otto Schumann.
+The first boat to the new design was finished at the end of 1984 as Rubin VIII (G-3388), the latest in a long line of boats owned by German yachtsman Hans-Otto Schumann to carry the Rubin name.
 In keeping with Schumann's fascination with the technology of fast boats, he fitted an elliptical keel, based on concepts tested at Heidelberg University.
 Rubin VIII joined the German team for the 1985 Admiral's Cup, alongside the 44ft Diva G and another new One Tonner Outsider.
 Rubin VIII was considered to have a smoother shape than Outsider, and to be a better all-rounder and less cranky in fresh downwind conditions.

 |Outsider - second overall and the top German boat in the 1985 Admiral's Cup|